Mac-ziis/Independent-Project-3/README.md

 ## Description

 _This application will take an inputted number from the user and return a special message from Mr. Roboger.
 Numbers inputted will produce an array from 0 to the users inputted number, if this number includes occurences of "1" "2" or "3" the function will alter these numbers in the return.
-Additionally if the users number goes into the double digits the application will alter all numbers beginning or ending with the provided cipher numbers eithin a hierarchy.
-For example: if a double digit number starts with "1" you will get the response for "1" but if the ending digit is a "2" then you will get the message cipher for two and respectively for "3" and so on._
+Additionally if the users number goes into the double digits the application will alter all numbers beginning or ending with the provided cipher numbers within a hierarchy.
+For example: if a double digit number starts with "1" you will get the response for "1" but if the ending digit is a "2" then you will get the message cipher for two and respectively for "3" and so on.
+Tests for the business logic function are included in the test.md file._

 ## Setup/Installation Requirements